 Other Factors to Consider

 Weightlifting shoes have come a long way since the days of Paul Anderson’s leather Oxfords.
 Today’s best shoes for weightlifting are the result of years of trial and error, advances in materials and construction methods and comprehensive computer-aided analysis of human physiology.
-With the re-emergence of free weights as a desirable, even preferable, method of weight training the need for good shoes to lift in has never been greater and neither have the choices.
+With the re-emergence of free weights as a desirable, even preferable, method of weight training the need for good shoes to lift in has never been greater and neither has the choices.
 The weightlifting shoe review pages we've put together can help you narrow those choices.
 Good luck!

 Frequently Asked Questions